Barry

 Fruit

-Size and Form: Medium, sometimes large.
+Fruit medium, sometimes large.
 Form roundish oblate to roundish conic, obscurely ribbed, somewhat irregular.

-Cavity: Acute, deep, rather broad, usually with some thin greenish russet, broadly furrowed.
+Cavity acute, deep, rather broad, usually with some thin greenish russet, broadly furrowed.

-Basin: Abrupt, rather shallow to rather deep, narrow to moderately wide, with narrow furrows and wrinkled.
+Basin abrupt, rather shallow to rather deep, narrow to moderately wide, with narrow furrows and wrinkled.

-Skin: Tough, smooth, clear pale yellow or greenish with faint shade of red on the exposed cheek.
+Skin tough, smooth, clear pale yellow or greenish with faint shade of red on the exposed cheek.
 Dots numerous, minute, pale, submerged, and a few show a brown or russet point.
 Prevailing effect green or greenish yellow.

-Core and Seeds: Core medium to rather large, abaxile, open; core lines clasping.
+Core medium to rather large, abaxile, open; core lines clasping.
 Carpels elliptical, much concave, emarginate, tufted.
 Seeds numerous, medium, obtuse, medium to dark brown.

 Season